 Every organization that conducts customer research encounters the same pattern: insights that were urgent and actionable in month one become forgotten by month four.
-This isn’t carelessness.
-It’s the predictable result of five structural decay mechanisms.
+This is not carelessness.
+It is the predictable result of five structural decay mechanisms that compound on each other, and stopping the decay requires infrastructure designed around a customer intelligence hub rather than ad-hoc storage in shared drives and slide libraries.

 1. Format Burial